 Winning sentence: “A man struggles to understand why each attempt to build the perfect treehouse leaves him staring at an empty tree with no evidence of previous work; the funding will go to creating multiple treehouses.”

 Treehouse, written and directed by Matthew Greenberg, takes the myth of Sisyphus and morphs it with a relatable modern day scenario, turning Sisyphus into a suburban dad grasping for validation from his family.
 Greenberg turns the boulder from the original myth into, you guessed it, a treehouse for the father’s kids.

 He toils away at the treehouse day after day, but the next morning—always—it’s gone.
 He searches for meaning in this work, but fruition doesn’t come until he finally asks his wife the question “but what if they don’t like it?”

 In this premise, Greenberg presents both humor as well as conflict: in a single sentence he places external conflict between the man and the treehouse, and he places internal conflict in the form of the man’s inherent frustration with himself.
 Greenberg pitches all this in one sentence under two-hundred characters.

-Some interesting things to note about Greenberg’s direction once we publish the film on our website (some spoilers):
+Some interesting things to note about Greenberg’s direction: (some spoilers):